 - 1 small red bell pepper, cored, seeded and sliced into strips

 - 1 small green bell pepper, cored, seeded and sliced into strips

 - limes, cut into wedges

 - sour cream

-- Serve with flour tortillas, sour cream and lime wedges.
+Serve with flour tortillas, sour cream, and lime wedges if desired.